 The Baseball and Softball Federation of the Islamic Republic of Iran (Persian: انجمن بیس بال و سافت بال جمهوری اسلامی ایران) is the governing body for baseball and softball over there.
-It was founded in 1993 as a baseball, softball, cricket, and rugby union federation, splitting from the rugby and cricket association in 2010.
+It was founded in 1993 (as noted) as a baseball, softball, cricket, and rugby union federation, splitting from the rugby-and-cricket association in 2010.

 Yu Darvish is half-Iranian.